standard-for-public-code/standard-for-public-code/docs/review-template.md

 Any standard chosen for use within the codebase MUST be listed in the documentation with a link to where it is available. |  |
 Any non-open standards chosen for use within the codebase MUST NOT hinder collaboration and reuse. |  |
 If no existing open standard is available, effort SHOULD be put into developing one. |  |
-Open standards that are machine testable SHOULD be preferred over open standars that are not. |  |
+Open standards that are machine testable SHOULD be preferred over open standards that are not. |  |
 Non-open standards that are machine testable SHOULD be preferred over non-open standards that are not. |  |

 ## [Use continuous integration](https://standard.publiccode.net/criteria/continuous-integration.html)